We asked 7 lawmakers and Vice President Vance what they're doing to end the government shutdown

 Jeffries also blasted the Trump administration over the expected end to Supplemental Nutrition Assistance Program benefits on Saturday, saying Republicans "can't find a dime to make sure that 42 million Americans, including 16 million children, don't go hungry."

-Democrats have suggested tapping into a $5 billion contingency fund to keep SNAP benefits flowing, but the White House says it doesn't have the legal authority to use that money.
+Democrats have suggested tapping into a $5 billion contingency fund to keep SNAP benefits flowing, but Agriculture Secretary Brooke Rollins told CBS News the agency doesn't have the legal authority to use that money.

 Lummis: Democrats are in control